 What Can I Do with a Degree in Philosophy?

 Almost anything!
 Studying philosophy prepares students for any profession that requires rigorous and cogent thinking, reasoned argumentation, and clear and persuasive writing.
 In a survey of US business and nonprofit leaders conducted on behalf of the Association of American Colleges and Universities, 93 percent of employers indicated that a demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than a candidate's undergraduate major.
 So, the question philosophy majors face upon finishing their studies is not, “What can I do with a philosophy degree?” but rather, “Of the many career options open to me as a philosophy major, which one is best for me?”

 Absolutely.
-Many students who hope to go to law school assume that they must major in a subject that has something to do with the law (such as Political Science).
+Many students who hope to go to law school assume that they must major in a subject that has something to do with the law (such as Political Science or Legal Studies).
 But this is a mistake.
 Law schools are looking for students who read carefully, who think analytically and critically, and who write clearly and persuasively.
 These are precisely the skills that students cultivate when they study philosophy.
-This may explain why philosophy majors do as well or better on the Law School Admission Test (required for admission to US law schools) than students in any other major.
+This may explain why philosophy majors do as well or better on the Law School Admission Test (required for admission to US law schools) than students in almost every other major.

 The same goes for business school.
 You don't need to major in Economics to go to business school.
 On the contrary, philosophy majors perform better on the Graduate Management Admission Test (required for admission to US business schools) than students in most other majors, including Economics.